Nemocas/AbstractAlgebra.jl/docs/src/polynomial_rings.md

 polynomial and is not useful to the user, but is used extensively by the AbstractAlgebra generic functionality.

-This function mutates the existing polynomial in-place if possible, and returns the mutated polynomial (to also support immutable types).
+This function mutates the existing polynomial in-place, but does not return the polynomial.

 ```julia
 coeff(f::MyPoly{T}, n::Int) where T <: AbstractAlgebra.RingElem